icing/mod_md/README.md

 ```
 > /configure --with-apxs=<your path to axps>/apxs --enable-werror --with-pebble
-> make clean install test
+> make clean install
 ```

-This will check if the pebble files and commands can be found.
-If the location is guess wrong, you can specify the path with `--with-pebble=path`.
+This will check if the commands `pebble` and `pebble-challtestsrv` can be found in your PATH.
 Then you run:

 ```